EQUENOS/dislash.py/README.md

 @slash_client.command()
 async def random(interaction):
     # interaction is instance of `interactions.Interaction`
+    # It's pretty much the same as "ctx" from discord.py
-    # Read more about it in docs
+    # You can read more about it in docs
     a = interaction.data.get_option('start').value
     b = interaction.data.get_option('end').value
     if b < a: a, b = b, a